 Vattenfall’s Danish Nearshore Pair Clears Legal Hurdles as UXO Survey Starts

-The Energy Appeals Board confirmed the DEA’s decisions from 14 December 2020, when the authority granted Vattenfall the permission to build the two wind farms, after an assessment of the supplementary environmental impact assessments (EIAs).
+The Board confirmed the DEA’s decisions from 14 December 2020, when the authority granted Vattenfall the permission to build the two wind farms, after an assessment of the supplementary environmental impact assessments (EIAs).